This is the fifth and final post of this series I’m writing to introduce an aspiring Product Manager.

 Challenge 5 – Knowing the people you work with

-Last but not the least, understand the structure of the organisation.
+Last but not the least, understand the structure of the organization.
 This challenge is mandatory for 2 main reasons – knowing the other functions in your company and the reporting hierarchies in those departments will help you reach out to the right people whenever you are gathering requirements for the product.
-But even more importantly, building a good rapport with these stakeholders will help you develop organisation-wide influence, which is a much-needed quality for the long-term success of a product manager.
-Just like knowing what metrics to track for the organisation, you also need to learn the key metrics for each department.
+But even more importantly, building a good rapport with these stakeholders will help you develop organization-wide influence, which is a much-needed quality for the long-term success of a product manager.
+Just like knowing what metrics to track for the organization, you also need to learn the key metrics for each department.
 Check how these metrics are depending on the product.
 Ask these stakeholders what is wrong with the product that is hindering them in achieving their goals and their expectations.
 Once you have completed this task, you would have achieved the gift of influence.

 Just like Hercules, if you conquer these 5 challenges, you will be on your way to prove your worthiness as a product manager.
 All the best for the journey ahead!